 - four varieties of canned beans (use your favorites!)

-Spices for the best chili
+Spices for the Best Idaho Chili

 Whole, canned tomatoes work just fine.
 You'll need to break them apart in the pot to create that sauce though.
 That's why I like to use diced tomatoes, they break down quickly and pretty much every chunk of tomato is the same size.